Choosing an air purifier

-Learn more about different types of air purifiers and how they make the air in your home healthier.Shop all air purifiers at Argos
+Learn more about the types of air purifier and how they can make the air in your home healthier.Shop all air purifiers

 HEPA air purifier - Air purifiers with HEPA filters are highly effective at catching microscopic particles that cause allergies and trigger asthma.
 Best for - allergies.

 Ionic air purifier - This type of air purifier emits electrically charged ions which attract and attach on to dust and allergens and remove them from the air.
 Best for - common household air pollutants.

 Carbon air purifier - If you want to remove odours, smoke and vapours from your indoor air then choose an air purifier with a carbon filter.
 Best for - smoke and odours.

 UV air purifier - These air purifiers contain an Ultra Violet (UV) light that breaks down and destroys floating bacteria and airborne viruses.
 Best for - dust mites and mould.

 Which air purifier is best for your room size?

 In order to know what kind of air purifier is best for you, you'll need to work out the square footage of the room in which it’s being placed.
 Typically, desktop and mini tower models are best for small bedrooms, nurseries, and rooms up to 155 square feet.
 For living rooms and large bedrooms, opt for a tower or console model with a room size coverage of over 300 square feet.

 Children take in more air than adults due to their smaller lungs, so it's important the air they're breathing is as clean as it can be.